How Much Vitamin B12 Should I Take?

 What Are the Suggested Amounts for Vitamin B12 By Age?

 Glad you asked.
-The recommended daily allowance for vitamin B12 varies by age.
+The RDA for vitamin B12 varies by age.
 Check out the chart below to see how much you should consume daily, either through your diet or through supplements if your diet does not regularly include animal products or foods fortified with B12 [3]:

 Age Group